Feature article

 AI summary

-- 5% deposit: Possible for some buyers, but has strict criteria and requires paying Lenders’ Mortgage Insurance.
+- 5% deposit: Has strict criteria and requires paying Lenders’ Mortgage Insurance.

-- 10% deposit: Standard for new builds and sometimes available for existing homes, though often with higher interest rates.
+- 10% deposit: Often used for new builds but may have higher interest rates.

-- 20%+ deposit: Unlocks better mortgage rates and potential cash back incentives from banks.
+- 20% deposit: Unlocks better rates and potential cash back from banks.

 1. A 5% deposit